 ETHERNET RJ45 interface for 10/100BASE-T connection.
-RESET 10 seconds to Button: Momentary (Push and Release) resets power on unit; Push and Hold for reset unit to factory defaults and reset power.
+RESET Button: Momentary (Push and Release) resets power on unit; Push and Hold for 10 seconds to reset unit to factory defaults and reset power.
 100 BASE-T LED (Green) On: Indicates 100 Mbps; LED Off: Indicates 10 Mbps.
 LINK/ACT LED (Green) On/Blinking: Indicates good network link and network activities (receiving or sending packets).
 DHCP LED (Yellow): When DHCP is enabled, once the iServer receives the IP parameters from the DHCP server this LED will turn Solid yellow.
 RECORDING LED (Green) Blinking Fast : Indicates that the unit is recording.
-LED Blinking: during back-up battery operation according to sampling rate, or recording interval if recording is ON. °C/°F Button: Press to change LCD display units of measurement between °C and °F. Press and Hold along with TIME/IP button during power-on, this will enable DHCP mode.
-TIME/IP Button: Press repeatedly to change LCD display from: 1) Date and Time; 2) Temperature and Humidity; 3) iServer's IP address.
-Press and Hold along with ° C /° F button during power up, this will enable DHCP mode.
+LED Blinking: during back-up battery operation according to sampling rate, or recording interval if recording is ON. °C/°F Button: Press to change LCD display units of measurement between °C,°F, hPa, inHg and mmHg.
+Press and Hold along with TIME/IP button during power-on, this will enable DHCP mode.
+TIME/IP Button: Press repeatedly to change LCD display from: 1) Date and Time; 2) Temperature and Barometric Pressure; 3) iServer's IP address.
+Press and Hold along with °C/°F button during power up, this will enable DHCP mode.

-2.3 Parts of the iServer Unit (continued)
+Table 2.1 Parts of iServer Unit (continued)

 STBY Button: 1) Stops the recording 2) Press before ejecting Flash Card.
 NOTE: display will show "Safe to Eject SD" after button has been pressed.
-BKLT Button: Push and Hold to display Backlight on LCD when it is running on the back-up battery (backlight is always on while running on the ac adapter).
+BKLT Button: Push and Hold to display Back Light on LCD when it is running on the back-up battery (backlight is always on while running on the ac adapter).